 Today, you can try Google Chat by turning on the Chat service independently from the classic Hangouts service.
 Many customers are already using both Chat and classic Hangouts.
 You can also use a setting to migrate everyone to Chat and enable Chat in Gmail.
 In 2021, we'll start upgrading all classic Hangouts users to Chat.

 The Chat upgrade has 5 phases.
-Subscribe to the Google Workspace Updates blog to get updates before each phase begins.
+Subscribe to the Google Workspace Updates blog to get updates.

 Phase 1 (complete): Vault consolidation